-To volunteer in the 2017 Homeless Count, participants will need to receive training at the Good Neighbor — 110 Porter St. in Cartersville — Jan.
-16 at 3 p.m. or Jan.
-17 at noon.
+To participate in the Homeless Count, volunteers need to take a complimentary training class at the host agency, Good Neighbor —110 Porter St. in Cartersville — Tuesday at 3 p.m. or Jan.
+18 at noon.